 Endoscopic retrograde cholangiopancreatography (ERCP) is a critical, life-saving and highly technical endoscopic procedure.
-The vast majority of people will never have an ERCP.
-The procedure allows GIs to diagnose and treat problems in the bile duct and pancreatic ducts such as stones, narrowing (called strictures) and even complete blockages of the ducts.
+The procedure helps to diagnose and treat problems in the bile duct and pancreatic ducts, such as stones, narrowing (called strictures) and blockages.
+ERCP uses an endoscope to look at, and inject dye into, the duodenum, pancreas, bile ducts and gallbladder.

 ERCP and EUS